ace-wg/ace-workflow-and-params/draft-ietf-ace-workflow-and-params.md

 In the POST request from the AS, the "updated_rights" parameter is REQUIRED if the uploaded access token is not the first one of a new token series, i.e., if the AS has issued the access token for dynamically updating the access rights of C. Otherwise, the "updated_rights" parameter MUST NOT be present.

 When including the "updated_rights" parameter, the POST request MUST have Content-Format "application/ace+cbor" and its payload MUST be formatted as a CBOR map.
 In particular, the CBOR map MUST include the "updated_rights" parameter encoding the CBOR simple value `true` (0xf5), together with the "access_token" parameter specifying the access token.
+The CBOR map MAY include additional parameters, according to the specific profile of ACE used.

 Note that this request deviates from the POST request defined in {{RFC9200}}, although such a deviation can occur in some profiles of ACE (e.g., see {{Section 4.1 of RFC9203}}) or in application profiles of {{RFC9594}}.